 [Update: while it doesn’t actually dig into an answer to the question, I have to admit I missed outright this late line from Geoff on the subject of further: “(Note, though, that as Jim Smith points out to me, all modern English dialects have preserved the comparative and superlative forms further and furthest.)”]

 2. “Go forth” is listed in Pullum’s corpus rundown as an afterthought, mixed in with “hiss forth” and “tumble forth” and a couple dozen other relatively uncommon also-rans.
-(Set, bring, and put forth are the three big hitters, along with the fixed expression “back and forth”.)
+(Set, bring, and put forth are the generic form of viagra' title='generic form of viagra'>generic form of viagra three big hitters, along with the fixed expression “back and forth”.)

 Go forth?
 Not common?
 How could that be?
 It’s easily the first phrase I think of when thinking of “forth”.
 What gives?

 Ah, but I grew up in Catholic churches; and how often did I hear God or some prophet or metatron suggest (or some narrative simply record) that this or that figure should or did go forth — to multiply, to war, to Galilee, to sin no more.
-And regardless of the texts in the readings or the homily, every Sunday had a guaranteed coda: “Go forth, to love and serve the Lord.”
+And regardless of the texts in the readings or the homily, every Sunday had a guaranteed coda: “Go forth, to love and only here cialis for sale serve the Lord.”

 So I suppose that as long as the WSJ isn’t quoting biblical passages or Catholic mass tropes, “go forth” as a rarity might be perfectly expected after all.
 Oh well.